 - What factors caused Eastern Indigo Snakes (Drymarchon couperi) to decline initially, and can we mitigate these factors?

 It is important to determine what caused the original decline at a potential release site prior to reintroduction and to determine if those factors can be mitigated enough that they will not negatively affect reintroduced populations.

 - Can the site be restored, and will it be managed long-term?

 Good quality habitat at the reintroduction site is critical for success.
-If the habitat is too far degraded and cannot be restored and managed long-term, it cannot support a health population of Gopher Tortoises and Eastern Indigo Snakes.
+If the habitat is too far degraded and cannot be restored and managed long-term, it cannot support a healthy population of Gopher Tortoises (Gopherus polyphemus) and Eastern Indigo Snakes.

 Little is known about the spatial population structure and ecology of Eastern Indigo Snake populations.
 Specifically, the minimum size of habitat patches required to maintain a viable population, and the habitat components that are required to maintain connectivity among populations.
 However, there are studies that suggest that individual animals require large protected areas that contain a diversity of habitat types.

 - Are there Eastern Indigo Snakes already occurring at the site?